Mary, Midwives, and God's Kairos

 And so I wonder if Shiphrah and Puah were there, walking and swaying with Mary through her contractions, irregular at first, then stronger and more steady.
 I wonder if they supported her, encouraged her, challenged her, and praised her until finally God slipped into our world: God, wet and wrinkly and vulnerable; God, small and screaming; God, the Word made flesh and dwelling now among us.

 It’s true: God’s time is not like the world’s time.
 God’s time has no beginning, middle, or end.
 God’s time is like a golden cord going around and around and around, connecting the stories, the pain, the hope and therefore the whole human family.

-I wonder if those Hebrew midwives are with us now as we “get ready” for God to be born again in the upcoming year?
+I wonder if those Hebrew midwives are with us now as we move through whatever labor pains are upon us?

 I wonder if they are always with us in our seasons of deep purple, shimmering white, and rich green?

 I wonder if they are with you now, supporting you, encouraging you, challenging you, and praising you - even and especially when you are hanging by a thread?

 I wonder what this makes you think of?